csams/parsr/README.md

 term = (factor + Many(HighOps + factor)).map(op)

 # expr has the same form and behavior as term.
+# Notice that we assign to expr with "<=" instead of "=".
+This is how you assign
+# to nonterminals that have been declared previously as Forward.
 expr <= (term + Many(LowOps + term)).map(op)

 val = expr("2*(3+4)/3+4")  # returns 8.666666666666668